steveQuadros/uploader/README.md

 # Sample Multi Cloud Uploader

 ## Quick Start
+see `example_config.json` for config file format

 run `make build`

 run `./uploader` to see usage

 ## Targets
-Currently targets aws, gcp, and azure, and any specific one can be targeted.
+Targets aws, gcp, and azure, and any specific one can be targeted.

 ex: